nao1215/diff/README.md

 $ go get github.com/go-spectest/difflib
 ```

+## Supported OS
+- Linux
+- macOS
+- Windows

 ### Quick Start

-Diffs are configured with Unified (or ContextDiff) structures, and can
-be output to an io.Writer or returned as a string.
+Diffs are configured with Unified (or ContextDiff) structures, and can be output to an io.Writer or returned as a string.

 ```Go
 diff := difflib.UnifiedDiff{